-Character set mapping provides a mapping between source and destination character sets and thus enables conversion between character sets.
-Informatica Address Verification internally uses Unicode and externally supports multiple character sets, including UTF-8, ISO 8859-1, GBK, BIG5, JIS, and EBCDIC.
+The character set mapping provides a mapping between characters in source and destination character sets and thus enables conversion between character sets.
+Informatica Address Verification internally uses Unicode and externally supports multiple character sets including UTF-8, ISO 8859-1, GBK, BIG5, JIS, and EBCDIC.

 Character sets use a numeric representation for each of the supported alphabets or characters.
 Typically, character sets use the same numeric representation for common alphabets or characters.
 However, some of the language-specific characters have different numeric representations across character sets.